Importance of Storm Preparation

 Thinning the top of the trees will drastically reduce wind resistance, which is the main cause of the weakening in branches and trunks.
 In addition to this, pruning your trees will also allow for the removal of any dead, weakened or broken branches that may be easily displaced during a storm.
-There are many attributes of a branch that help determine whether it is capable of withstanding high winds, which is why a consultation with a professional is always the safest option.
+There are many attributes of a branch that help determine whether it is capable of withstanding high winds.
+For this reason a consultation with a professional is always the safest option.
 This is important as it not only helps the tree, but reduces the risk of these branches causing issues in their surrounding environments.

 While tree thinning and pruning are extremely important, there are other aspects of tree care that need to be taken into consideration.
 Mulching around the root of the tree is proven to help protect its root structure.
 Many people will forget this step or underestimate its benefits, however, having proper mulching is incredibly important.
 Mulching may be something that you can do yourself, but if you are not comfortable or confident in doing so, give us a call.

-Another aspect of storm preparation to consider is the installation of a lightning protection system as lightning often accompanies winter storms and can be detrimental to weak or damaged trees.
-When struck by lightning a trees internal external structure can be extremely damaged.
+Another aspect of storm preparation to consider is the installation of a lightning protection system.
+Lightning often accompanies winter storms and can be detrimental to weak or damaged trees.
+A tree that has been struck by lightning risks having its internal structure damaged.
 For this reason, the installation of a lighting protection system will help prevent the unfortunate effects of a lighting strike.